koudelka/honeydew/README.md

 Honeydew attempts to provide "at least once" job execution, it's possible that circumstances could conspire to execute a job, and prevent Honeydew from reporting that success back to the queue.
 I encourage you to write your jobs idempotently.

 Honeydew isn't intended as a simple resource pool, the user's code isn't executed in the requesting process.
-Though you may use it as such, there are likely other alternatives that would fit your situation better.
+Though you may use it as such, there are likely other alternatives that would fit your situation better, perhaps try [sbroker](https://github.com/fishcakez/sbroker).

 ### tl;dr